Jiaying-Xu-1/my_website/content/blogs/blog1.md

 title: About Me
 ---

 Hello everyone!
 Nice to meet you here!
-I am Jiaying from China.
+I am Jiaying Xu.

 I graduated from Peking University, China.
 Currently, I am a MFA student at London Business School.

 This is my personal portfolio website and I will share my life stories and upload recent projects here!